RVijaywargiya/PlaywrightFramework/README.md

-# Single framework for Web and API automation built with Playwright with Java
+# Test automation framework for Web and API automation built on top of Playwright with Java

 Features:
 1. Language - Java v17